Ghana Institution of Engineers

-The Ghana Institution of Engineers (GhIE) is the professional body responsible for licensing practicing engineers in Ghana.
+The Ghana Institution of Engineering (GhIE) is professional bodies responsible for licensing practicing engineers in Ghana.
 It was founded in 1968 to succeed the Ghana Group of Professional Engineers.
 The Institution derives its authority from the Engineering Council Act 2011, Act 819 and the Professional Bodies Registration Decree NRCD143 of 1973.
 It regulates the activities of engineers and engineering firms in Ghana.
 It also sets standards in engineering sector of Ghana and organises professional exams for engineers.

 Mission

 As part of its mission, the GhIE aims to: